-EDP1815 is a single strain of a bacterium which is often found in your gut.
+EDP1815 is a single strain of bacteria which is often found in your gut.
 EDP 1815 does not cause infections, is not genetically modified, does not persist in the gut, and does not alter the normal bacteria in your gut.
 EDP1815 acts locally in the gut without being actually absorbed- but has effects throughout the inside of the body modulating your immune system without getting into the blood.
 These medicines are therefore very well tolerated.
-One of the key reasons for selecting EDP1815 as an arm in this study is due to its safety profile, which would be particularly beneficial in the COVID-19 population as there is no evidence that it increases the risk of infection due to its novel and unique mechanism of action.
+One of the key reasons for selecting EDP1815 as an treatment arm in this study is due to its safety profile, which would be particularly beneficial in the COVID-19 population as there is no evidence that it increases the risk of infection due to its novel and unique mechanism of action.
 EDP1815 is currently in phase 2 clinical development and has European and US approval to initiate a multinational psoriasis study, scheduled for the second half of 2020.
 There are no clinical data available of the effects in pregnancy for EDP 1815.

 UNI911 is already given orally to patients with tapeworm infection and this treatment is well tolerated.
 It has been found that UNI911 can also block the virus causing COVID-19 and therefore a formulation that can be inhaled has been developed.
-The virus is widely present in the respiratory system, the reason why UNI911 in COVID-19 disease will be given both as a nasal spray and as a solution for inhalation.

 The inhalation medication will be administered with a device which converts the solution to micro-size droplets, which can be inhaled.
 The inhalation procedure may cause coughing and unpleasantness in the upper airways and mouth - taking short breaks during the inhalation helps alleviate these effects.
 The inhalation of medication is expected to take 10-20 minutes.
-Pre-treatment with a licensed beta2 agonist (salbutamol) will also be used to make it easier to breathe.
-When this medication is given via nose, your friend/relative may experience a mild sore throat.
+Pre-treatment with a licensed beta2 agonist (salbutamol) will also be used to make it easier for you to breathe.

-Your relative/friend should not participate in this trial if you are aware that they are planning to become pregnant or father a child during the trial.
+You should not participate in this trial if you are planning to become pregnant or father a child during the trial.
 Women who are able to have a baby must use one of the following reliable forms of contraception for the entire duration of the trial (90 days) after upon completion of the last treatment